Top 10 Best Sites

 You went online, hit it off and got the guy or girl to go out with you.
 Awesome!
-What you don’t want is to let all your hard work in meeting that someone fizzle.
+What you don’t want is to let all your hard work fizzle.

 Here are some common reasons online daters don’t get to that coveted second date.
 Use these clues to maintain your momentum with your next online first date.

 It takes much longer to change it.
 This is one true and horrible statistic.
 Your first impression matters.

 The good news is if you’re aware it’s going to be formed in seven seconds, you can make efforts to make a good first impression that lasts.
 Nonverbal cues account for four times the impression you make on someone than your words.

 Ways to make a good first impression include looking put together and clean, being on time, smiling, using a firm handshake or warm hug, making eye contact, practicing good posture, and being able to start a conversation with confidence.